pranayprasad3/Machine-Learning/README.md

-# Machine-Learning is a repositior where i will keep all my ML related codes and experimentations.
+# Machine-Learning is a repositiory where i will keep all my ML related codes and experimentations.